Biswajit20035/PS-2025-S8-Biswajit/README.md

 ## Day 2
-Lets consider 2 parallel plates connected with a battery of "V" volts.After sometimes of battery connection  Let the plate connected with the cathode of battery has total charge +Q on its surface and the plate connected with the anode of battery has total charge -Q on its surface and the potential difference between on the plates are V1 and V2 respectively.\
+Lets consider 2 parallel plates connected with a battery of "V" volts.After sometimes of battery connection let the plate connected with the cathode of battery has total charge +Q on its surface and the plate connected with the anode of battery has total charge -Q on its surface .
+Gradually the charge increases on the plate potential also increases.Let the potential on the plates are V1 and V2 respectively .\
-Relation between total charge on either plate and potential difference between two parallel plates (V= V1-V2) can be mathematicaaly expressed as
+Relation between total charge on either plate and potential difference between two parallel plates (V= V1-V2) can be mathematically expressed as:

 $$ Q \propto V $$